BetterBetting (BETR) Reaches Market Cap of $232.69 Million

-BetterBetting (BETR) traded flat against the US dollar during the 24 hour period ending at 8:00 AM ET on June 10th.
-BetterBetting has a market cap of $232.69 million and $333,228.00 worth of BetterBetting was traded on exchanges in the last 24 hours.
-One BetterBetting coin can currently be bought for $0.82 or 0.00001373 BTC on cryptocurrency exchanges.
-Over the last seven days, BetterBetting has traded flat against the US dollar.
+BetterBetting (BETR) traded flat against the US dollar during the 1 day period ending at 7:00 AM E.T. on June 14th.
+BetterBetting has a total market cap of $232.69 million and $333,228.00 worth of BetterBetting was traded on exchanges in the last 24 hours.
+In the last week, BetterBetting has traded flat against the US dollar.
+One BetterBetting coin can currently be purchased for approximately $0.82 or 0.00001373 BTC on major cryptocurrency exchanges.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.